- Singe Sign-On is not available as authentication option in Parallels Client.

 - Uninstall Parallels Client completely from the affected machine.

-Rerun the installation of Parallels CLient via CMD (as administrator) using this command:
+Rerun the installation of Parallels Client in elevated command prompt using this command:

 NOTE: The command will silently install Parallels Client with RAS SSO Service and forcibly reboot the PC.